unicornx/test-riscv/docs/howto-setup-test-env.md

 rootfs.img
 ```

-# 6. How to use out test tools
+# 6. How to use our test tools

 ## 6.1.
 Make minimal rootfs for testing